-- 148. Taking into account all the evidence brought before it, the Panel confirms the FIFA Decision. - 149.
-During the present proceedings, in addition to the evidence already brought before FIFA, the two coaches testified and explained the circumstances of their dismissal.
-They both clearly explained that the decision to terminate the Contract on 20 September 2012 was not theirs, but Wydad's, and that they were taken by surprise.
-Mr Floro Sanz explained that he had requested a written document specifying that he had been dismissed and the reasons thereof, but Wydad refused to issue it, and that the dismissal was only communicated orally to him and then to the rest of the team, including Mr Albes Yanez.
-Their statements were confirmed by Mr Roger, who was present when the dismissal was announced to the team.
-The slight differences in the description of events by the three witnesses are natural, because more than four years have elapsed since the relevant facts. - 150.
-In the Panel's opinion, the fact that Wydad nominated a Technical Committee on the day following the dismissal of Mr Floro Sanz and Mr Albes Yanez is equally decisive.
-Indeed, if Wydad had not been the party who put an end to the Contract, it would not have been so certain that Mr Albes Yanez would not come back to train the team, only one day after 20 September 2012.
+- 153. In the Panel's opinion, the fact that Wydad nominated a Technical Committee on the day following the dismissal of Mr Floro Sanz and Mr Albes Yanez is equally decisive.
+Indeed, if Wydad had not been the party who put an end to the Contract, it would not have been so certain that Mr Floro Sanz would not come back to train the team, only one day after 20 September 2012.
 The Appellant's argument regarding the obligation to nominate a coach in relation with FRMF's licensing rules does not change anything to the above (this argument is all the less convincing that Wydad only hired a new coach on 8 October 2012 and did not lose its license in the meanwhile).
-In addition, although the media reports are not in themselves sufficient to prove a termination by one of the parties, it is duly proven that the media presented the termination as having been decided by Wydad. - 151.
-It is regrettable that the termination was not formalised in writing, but the Panel deems that the evidence on file suffices to establish to its satisfaction that Wydad terminated the Contract. - 152.
-As far as the cause for termination is concerned, the Panel cannot follow Wydad's contention, according to which Mr Albes Yanez would have violated the Contract.
+In addition, although the media reports are not in themselves sufficient to prove a termination by one of the parties, it is duly proven that the media presented the termination as having been decided by Wydad. - 154.
+It is regrettable that the termination was not formalised in writing, but the Panel deems that the evidence on file suffices to establish to its satisfaction that Wydad terminated the Contract. - 155.
+As far as the cause for termination is concerned, the Panel cannot follow Wydad's contention, according to which Mr Floro Sanz would have violated the Contract.
 Indeed, Wydad did not prove that the Respondent would have failed to fulfil his contractual obligations.
-In particular, the Appellant did not prove that Mr Albes Yanez would have been absent from training at any time before the events that took place on 20 September 2012.
-In this regard, Wydad did not prove that its letter dated 22 September 2012, complaining of Mr Albes Yanez's absence, indeed reached the Respondent, and the letter sent by Wydad to the Respondent through a court bailiff on 24 September 2012 never reached him.
-More importantly, these letters are posterior to the termination of the Contract, so they cannot be used as evidence pointing to the cause of termination. - 153.
-In the absence of evidence regarding a justified cause for termination, the Panel concludes that Wydad terminated the Contract without a just cause. - 154.
-The above makes it unnecessary to decide whether Mr Albes Yanez would have had a just cause for termination and on which basis and whether he left Morocco without the authorisation of the Club (because this authorisation was no longer relevant after the termination of the Contract, which took place prior to his departure).
+In particular, despite its allegations, the Appellant did not prove that Mr Floro Sanz was effectively absent from training at any time before the events that took place on 20 September 2012.
+In this regard, Wydad's letters dated 20, 21 and 22 September 2012, complaining of Mr Floro Sanz's absence, were not sent to him, but to the Secretary General of the FRMF Dispute Resolution Commission, and the letter sent by Wydad to the Respondent through a court bailiff on 24 September 2012 never reached him.
+More importantly, all these letters are posterior to the termination of the Contract, so they cannot be used as evidence pointing to the cause of termination. - 156.
+In the absence of evidence regarding a justified cause for termination, the Panel concludes that Wydad terminated the Contract without a just cause. - 157.
+The above makes it unnecessary to decide whether Mr Floro Sanz would have had a just cause for termination and on which basis and whether he left Morocco without the authorisation of the Club (because this authorisation was no longer relevant after the termination of the Contract, which took place prior to his departure). - 158.
+The Panel shall now turn to the financial consequences of this termination without just cause. - 159.
+As set forth by Article 5 para.
+2 of the Contract, in case of termination by one of the parties, the party liable for terminating the Contract shall pay to the other the rest of the amounts due under the Contract. - 160.
+In accordance with this provision, the Single Judge granted Mr Floro Sanz an amount of EUR 350'000, corresponding to 10 monthly salaries of EUR 35'000 (from the termination of the Contract in September 2012 until the term of the Contract in June 2013).
+This part constituted the damage suffered by Mr Floro Sanz as a result of the sudden break of his contractual relationship with the Club, that prevented him from benefiting from the payment of salaries until the end of his contractual relationship with it.